Bengt Nilsson (athlete)

 Bengt Nilsson (17 February 1934 – 11 May 2018) was a Swedish high jumper.
 In 1954 he won the Swedish and European titles and set a European record at 2.11 m; later that year he was awarded the Svenska Dagbladet Gold Medal.

-Nilsson got injured at the 1956 Summer Olympics and finished only 26th.
+Nilsson was injured at the 1956 Summer Olympics and finished only 26th.
 He retired from athletics shortly thereafter.